From churches to settlement houses to village halls, here are some key early buildings that led to the modern community centre.

 The first village halls were a response to Queen Victoria’s Diamond Jubilee in 1897.
 One of the first was the Jubilee Hall at Newton-on-the-Moor, near Alnmouth, Northumberland.

 Village halls began to be built in numbers in the 1900s.
-The hall at Tatsfield, Surrey, was built in 1908-9 on land donated to mark the jubilee.
+The hall at Tatsfield, Surrey, was built in 1908 to 1909 on land donated to mark the jubilee.
 The Coronation Hall at Mundesley, Norfolk, was built in 1910 to mark the accession of George V.

 More village halls were built after the First World War, many as war memorials.
 They were encouraged by the National Council of Social Service to develop educational and social provisions in rural areas.